briangwaltney/articles/Type_Safe_HTMX_In_Go.md

 If you try this pattern, let me know what you think of it or if you find a way to make it more terse.
 I would love to see your solutions to this problem.

+Don't forget to throw a few bucks to your favorite open source developers.
+If you can afford $20/month for Copilot you can afford $20/month distributed to your favorite developers that give you a reason to use Copilot.

 Don't forget to subscribe to the channel.
 The name is the Type-Safe HTMXagen.